Andru-1987/python-deep-learning/README.md

 # python-deep-learning
 python deep learning notebooks.
 Open the juptyer projects in a new window to avoid the "something is wrong" error loading from github.

-* I added Credit risk of default
+* I added Credit risk of default (logistic regression, xgboost, keras)

 https://github.com/dnishimoto/python-deep-learning/blob/master/Credit%20Loan%20Risk%20.ipynb